tofu-7/tofu-7/README.md

 -->
 ### bio

-very gay trans girl studying maths at uni of edinburgh
+very gay trans girl studying maths at uni of edinburgh, enjoyer of public infrastructure, hater of gadgetbahn

 she / they